spider-123-eng/Hadoop/src/com/hadoop/mapReduce/ImageProcessing/README.md

 Step 1: Convert the tar files into sequence files.
 Tar files can be converted into sequence file using the tar-to-seq tool provided here.

-Here is the tar of images that you can use to run this example.
+If you have tar of images then run the following comment(You should tar-to-seq.jar file in your local system to convert .tar file in to .seq file).

 java -jar tar-to-seq.jar images.tar images.seq